anujang/habit-app/README.md

 ## Credits

-Made by [Your Name] — to stay sharp & build something useful ❤️
+Made by Anujan — to stay sharp & build something useful ❤️